21 Jul 2019

 “Now, pastor, you are teaching us not to obey the 10 commandments ah?”
 No, I'm not saying that because not only are we to understand our liberty, we are to understand that our liberty must be used for charity.
 So, I have liberty, I have freedom but that does not mean then, I do whatever I like to indulge my flesh.

-Look at what Paul says, “You are called to freedom, brothers…” [Galatians 5:13] You don't have to earn your salvation anymore, “… However, do not use your freedom as an opportunity for the flesh.”
+Look at what Paul says, “You were called to freedom, brothers…” [Galatians 5:13] You don't have to earn your salvation anymore, “… However, do not use your freedom as an opportunity for the flesh.”
 Don't use it as an excuse for you to indulge in your fleshly passions and lusts, “…rather through love serve one another.”
 So, use your liberty for charity!

 And what is loving one another?
 It really means that if you love one another, you fulfil the law.
 You will not cheat; you will not steal; you will not commit adultery; you will not kill if you love one another.
 You fulfil the law.
 Now, you don't do that to earn salvation, as I've said that like 20 times.
 But you do that because you love God and you want to please Him, you want to honour Him.